Virtual-Machine/db_performance_research/README.md

 - Go's connection pool is left to default configuration
 - I want to extend these benchmarks with additional test cases and also test concurrent requests.

-- NOTE : Benchmarks could be very unfair across implmentations currently, hoping to reduce this
+- NOTE : Benchmarks could be unfair across implmentations currently, hoping to reduce this

 ### Structure